sirbrillig/grepdef/README.md

 > [!IMPORTANT]
 > grepdef version 3 is a complete rewrite changing from Node to Rust to make it more efficient and to remove the need to have node and ripgrep installed separately.

+Since version 3.0.0, grepdef can also be used as a rust library crate for other rust programs.
+See [the docs](https://docs.rs/grepdef/latest/grepdef/) for details.

 ## CLI Options

 -t, --type &lt;TYPE&gt;